bestwebsoft/htaccess-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.2 - 04.04.2013 =
+* Update : Screenshots are updated.
+* Update : BWS plugins section is updated.
+* Budfix : Plugin optimization is done.

 = V1.1 =
 * NEW: The ability to change the Directive block of the existing .htaccess file was added.
+Plugin optimization is done.

 == Upgrade Notice ==

+= V1.2 =
+Screenshots are updated.
+BWS plugins section is updated.
+Plugin optimization is done.

 = V1.1 =
 The ability to change the Directive block of the existing .htaccess file was added.